dzinghan/starter-hugo-academic/content/_index.md

     content:
       title: What's new?
       text: |-
-              * [02/24] My paper on dynamic common sense reasoning got accepted at LREC-COLING 2024.
+              * [02/24] My paper on dynamic common sense reasoning got accepted by LREC-COLING 2024.
 See you in Turin, Italy!
               * [09/23] For the fall semester, I am a teaching assistant for the course IFT 1065 (Structures discrètes).
               * [06/23] I will present a poster on common sense reasoning and human-in-the-loop at the ACL 2023 Student Research Workshop in Toronto, Canada.
               * [05/23] I received the [FRQNT](https://frq.gouv.qc.ca/) Master's research scholarship!